A Saturday in San Diego’s Art Scene

 Where tacos, tradition, and indie magic collide.

-I arrived a little late—missed the fashion show (sigh)—but was just in time for the baile folklórico.
+The fashion show had already wrapped by the time I arrived (sigh), but the baile folklórico was in full swing.
 Children twirled in bright skirts, their faces lit up with joy and nerves, and the crowd melted for them.
-I stood with a birria taco in one hand, a beer in the other, and music in my ears.
+I stood with a birria taco in one hand, a beer in the other, and swayed to the music in my ears.

 This event was everything San Diego Made stands for: vibrant, accessible, community-built.
 The collective’s maker-driven mission pulses through every handmade object, every smiling vendor, every piece of art-for-sale.

-It smelled like tacos, felt like summer, and moved like a celebration.
+It smelled of tacos, felt like summer and hummed with excitement.

 Young dancers perform traditional Mexican folklórico inside San Diego Made Factory during a live community event.